Letter to Unitholders

 All statements other than statements of historical fact contained or incorporated by reference herein may be deemed to be forward-looking statements including, without limitation, statements regarding the timing and amount of distributions and the future financial position, business strategy, potential acquisitions and dispositions, plans and objectives of Artis.
 Such forward-looking statements reflect management’s current beliefs and are based on information currently available to management.
 Artis cannot assure investors that actual results will be consistent with any forward-looking statements and, other than as required by applicable law, Artis assumes no obligation to update or revise such forward-looking statements to reflect actual events or new circumstances.
 All forward-looking statements contained in this letter are qualified by this cautionary statement.

 Forward-looking statements may involve significant risks and uncertainties.
-A number of factors could cause actual results to differ materially from the results expressed or implied in forward-looking statements including risks relating to the REIT’s strategy, real property ownership, geographic concentration, current economic conditions, strategic initiatives, pandemics and other public health events, debt financing, interest rate fluctuations, foreign currency, tenants, SIFT Rules, other tax-related factors, illiquidity, competition, reliance on key personnel, future property transactions, general uninsured losses, dependence on information technology systems, cyber security, environmental matters and climate change, land and air rights leases, public market, market price of units, changes in legislation and investment eligibility, availability of cash flow, fluctuations in cash distributions, the nature of trust units, legal rights attaching to trust units, preferred units, debentures, dilution, unitholder liability, failure to obtain additional financing, potential conflicts of interest, developments, and trustees.
-Refer to the section entitled “Risks and Uncertainties” in the REIT’s 2023 Annual MD&A and the section entitled “Risk Factors” in the REIT’s Annual Information Form dated February 29, 2024, for additional information regarding risks and uncertainties.
+A number of factors could cause actual results to differ materially from the results expressed or implied in forward-looking statements including risks relating to the REIT’s strategy, real property ownership, geographic concentration, current economic conditions, strategic initiatives, pandemics and other public health events, debt financing, interest rate fluctuations, foreign currency, tenants, specified investment flow-through (“SIFT”) rules, other tax-related factors, illiquidity, competition, reliance on key personnel, future property transactions, general uninsured losses, dependence on information technology systems, cyber security, environmental matters and climate change, public market, market price of units, changes in legislation and investment eligibility, availability of cash flow, fluctuations in cash distributions, the nature of trust units, legal rights attaching to trust units, preferred units, debentures, dilution, unitholder liability, failure to obtain additional financing, developments, and trustees.
+Refer to the section entitled “Risks and Uncertainties” in the REIT’s 2024 Annual MD&A and the section entitled “Risk Factors” in the REIT’s Annual Information Form dated March 6, 2025, for additional information regarding risks and uncertainties.

 In addition to reported International Financial Reporting Standards (“IFRS”) measures, certain non-GAAP and supplementary financial measures are commonly used by Canadian real estate investment trusts as an indicator of financial performance.
 “GAAP” means the generally accepted accounting principles described by the CPA Canada Handbook – Accounting, which are applicable as at the date on which any calculation using GAAP is to be made.
 Artis applies IFRS, which is the section of GAAP applicable to publicly accountable enterprises.